Skip to content

 # 1. Network traffic analysis

-CAI>/agent network_traffic_analyzer
+CAI>/agent network_security_analyzer_agent

 CAI> Analyze capture.pcap for suspicious activity